ghimiremukesh/Personal_Academic/README.md

-# Personal_Academic
+# Github for Personal Page.

-Minimalist Personal Website
+Minimal Theme from orderedlist.